JeffWooden/Sparkles/docs/MAIN.md

 ## How to install it?

-Download the latest version (on PMC or Github) and place it into your `datapacks` world's folder.
+Download the latest version (on PMC or Github) and place it into your world's `datapacks` folder.

 Then, add its library `Sparkles-library` (more on that later).

 After uploading these datapacks, reload your world/server by performing the `/reload` command.

-Therefore, you're all done: you can now use Sparkle for your performances!
+Thus, you're all done: you can now use Sparkles for your shows!

 ## Getting started